 Vampire pixels are visible on the images as a bright defect surrounded by a region of depressed flux, as though the defect is stealing charge from its neighboring pixels; they have been termed "vampire" defects.
+Figure 10 shows an example of a vampire pixel near the center of R22 S11 on an r-band flat.

 From studies on evenly illuminated images, vampires appear to conserve charge.
-Unfortunately, there's no clean way to redistribute this stolen flux, and so we have identified as many of them as possible and created manual defect masks to exclude them from processing.
-We have found some similar features on the ITL detectors on LSST-Cam, and will use the same approach to exclude them.
+Unfortunately, no unique optimum way exists to redistribute this stolen flux so, following visual inspection, a defect mask was created to exclude them from processing.
+We have found some similar features on the ITL detectors on LSSTCam, and will use the same approach to exclude them.

 Figure 10.
-A large vampire pixel near the center of R22\-S11, as seen on the r-band flat.
+A prominent vampire pixel near the center of R22 S11, as seen on the r-band flat.